vhaghani26/epigenerate/README.md

 ```
 R_LIBS_USER = /share/lasallelab/directory_you_want_packages_to_go_into
 ````
 Save the .Renviron file and then load R as explained above.
 You can now install your packages.
+If installation is unsuccessful, email hpc-help@ucdavis.edu

 ## $HOME away from $HOME